 14. XE Currency Converter (Best Currency App)

 Not so long ago, I used to carry a calculator on all of my travels (I was super late to the smart phone game).
 I would manually convert currency via the calculator, but nowadays, XE is my go-to currency converting app.

 The rates are updated basically by the minute, and it’s coverage spans 170 countries.
-XE is a necessary app, and frankly the best travel app for currency conversion.
+XE is a necessary app for me, and frankly the best travel app for currency conversion.

 ExpressVPN is my favorite VPN app for travel.
 It is not free, but it is well worth the cost.

 VPNs keep your data private when on public wifi networks.
 Think passwords, account names, and credit card info.
 Safe and secure.
 This app allows me to keep track of my banking and log into all accounts without worry of anyone accessing my info.